nocturnalismee/simple-monitor-utility/README.md

   - Audit disk usage for mail directories.
   - Delete files sized 0 Kb in the user's home directory.
 - **🔍 Gambling Script Audit**:
-  - Search for gambling scripts based on a local keyword file.
-(Name and save your keywords in `/etc/judaylist.txt`).
+  - Search for gambling scripts in the website directory `/home/*/`.
+  - Create and save your keywords in `/etc/judaylist.txt`.
 - **🛡️ DDoS Mitigation**:
   - Track DDoS attacks based on the number of connections per IP.
   - Check httpd connections per IP.
   - Check SYN_RECV status.
 - **🛡️ Backdoor File Mitigation (Beta)**:
-  - Scan files in the website directory `/home/username/*` for potential backdoor scripts.
-Save keywords or patterns locally in `/etc/bakdor-key.txt`.
+  - Scan files in the website directory `/home/*/` for potential backdoor scripts.
+  - Create & save keywords or patterns locally in `/etc/bakdor-key.txt`.

 ## 🚀 Usage